Ashlee Simpson: 2005–2007: I Am Me, media scrutiny, and Broadway

 In January 2005, gossip news outlets began speculating that Simpson and actor Wilmer Valderrama were romantically involved, leading to rumors of a "love triangle" between the pair and Valderrama's ex-girlfriend Lindsay Lohan.
 Despite this, representatives for Simpson claimed that the two had been friends for years, and there was no romantic interest.
 Simpson appeared as a musical guest during halftime at the 2005 Orange Bowl in Miami, Florida.
 Her performance of "La La" garnered a negative reception from the crowd, leading to boos.
 In February 2005, Simpson embarked on her Autobiography Tour throughout North America.
 Featuring a total of thirty-seven shows, the tour saw Simpson performing songs from her debut album, as well as covers and a previously unreleased song.
 While on tour, Simpson wrote material for her second studio album.
 Simpson had a supporting role in the film Undiscovered, portraying an aspiring actress named Clea, but the film was a critical and commercial failure, and it earned Simpson a nomination for Worst Supporting Actress at the 2005 Golden Raspberry Awards.

 Simpson released her second studio album, I Am Me, in October 2005.
 The album featured similar pop-rock themes as found on her debut effort, though Simpson hoped to incorporate the feel of music from the 1980s into her sound.
 Much like her previous release, Simpson co-wrote all of the songs on the album.
 It became her second album to debut at the top of the Billboard 200 chart, with first-week sales of 220,000 copies in the United States.
 The album failed to match the success of Autobiography, though it went on to sell over three million copies worldwide.
-The album's lead single, "Boyfriend", was written and composed about the rumors between Simpson and Valderama, and it became her second top-twenty hit in the United States.
+The album's lead single, "Boyfriend", was written and composed about the rumors between Simpson and Valderrama, and it became her second top-twenty hit in the United States.
 For the release of the album, Simpson went back to her blonde hair.
 The album's second and final single, "L.O.V.E.", entered the top forty in the United States.
 Simpson appeared for a second time as a musical performer on Saturday Night Live, performing the song "Catch Me When I Fall", which was inspired by her previous appearance on the series, as well as "Boyfriend".
 This time, both songs were performed without any adverse incident.
 In mid-December, Simpson collapsed after performing in Japan and was briefly hospitalized, consequently canceling an appearance at the Radio Music Awards.
 The collapse and her subsequent hospitalization were attributed to exhaustion as a result of her busy work schedule.